OtherHmm/OtherHmm/README.md

 # 👋 ¡Hi, I'm Victor!
  _My pleasure :3_

-Welcome to my GitHub space, where I combine my passion for programming and the arts in a chill vibe. n_n
+Welcome to my GitHub space, where I combine my passion for programming and the simplicity in a chill vibe. n_n

 ### ✏️ About Me